zy963/12740-CO-dect/index.md

 &ensp;&ensp;CO is undetectable to the human senses, leading to many deaths every year.
 Non-traffic, unintentional CO poisoning from vehicle exhaust averaged an estimated 2,000 injuries from 2003–2006.
 Outbreaks of CO poisoning often occur during winter and extreme weather events (e.g., hurricanes, snowstorms, blizzards) because of motor vehicles left running in a closed environment[1].
 Such a breathtaking number draws our attention.
 Incomplete combustion of fuel produces a huge amount of carbon monoxide.
 It’s extremely dangerous for passengers and the driver, especially with a defective exhaust system and unsealed car body.

 &ensp;&ensp;This project focuses on the CO detection and initial response system for vehicles.
 CO detection system is designed to collect information of CO concentration, the status of engine, and the occupancy of people in car.
 If CO detection system finds CO concentration in the car is determined to be unsafe, the initial response system will be triggered to alarm the driver and passengers and circulate the air in the car to ensure the safety of people.
-We use CO sensor, temperature sensor and motion sensor to verify a true danger.
-The initial response system includes multiple alarms and starting up the self-circulation of the air conditioner to initially decrease risk.
+We use CO sensor, temperature sensor and photoresistor sensor to verify a true danger.
+The initial response system includes multiple alarms.

 #### Motivation